LiorSinai/TransformersLite.jl/README.md

 It comes with the following layers:
 - `Indexer`: map tokens to indices.
 - `Embed`: and embedding layer, similar to `Flux.Embedding`.
-- `PositionEncoding`: implements a fix sinusodial layer as described in [Attention is all you need](https://arxiv.org/abs/1706.03762) paper.
+- `PositionEncoding`: a fixed sinusodial layer as described in [Attention is all you need](https://arxiv.org/abs/1706.03762) paper.
 - `MultiHeadAttention`: similar to but differs from `Flux.MultiHeadAttention`.
 - `MeanLayer`
 - `FlattenLayer`